sbshah97/hello-world/Scala/README.md

+# Scala

 ## Getting Started

 Before you start installing Scala on your machine, you must have Java 1.8 or greater installed on your computer.

 ### Installing Scala binaries